Deflate: Bit reduction

-Note that for the match distance symbols 2–29, the number of extra bits can be calculated as $\left\lfloor\frac{n}{2}\right\rfloor-1$.
+For the match distance symbols 2–29, the number of extra bits can be calculated as $\left\lfloor\frac{n}{2}\right\rfloor-1$.

 The two codes (the 288-symbol length/literal tree and the 32-symbol distance tree) are themselves encoded as canonical Huffman codes by giving the bit length of the code for each symbol.
 The bit lengths are themselves run-length encoded to produce as compact a representation as possible.
 As an alternative to including the tree representation, the "static tree" option provides standard fixed Huffman trees.
 The compressed size using the static trees can be computed using the same statistics (the number of times each symbol appears) as are used to generate the dynamic trees, so it is easy for a compressor to choose whichever is smaller.

-Encoder/compressor
+Encoder–compressor

 During the compression stage, it is the encoder that chooses the amount of time spent looking for matching strings.
 The zlib/gzip reference implementation allows the user to select from a sliding scale of likely resulting compression-level vs. speed of encoding.
 Options range from 0 (do not attempt compression, just store uncompressed) to 9 representing the maximum capability of the reference implementation in zlib/gzip.

 Other Deflate encoders have been produced, all of which will also produce a compatible bitstream capable of being decompressed by any existing Deflate decoder.
 Differing implementations will likely produce variations on the final encoded bit-stream produced.
 The focus with non-zlib versions of an encoder has normally been to produce a more efficiently compressed and smaller encoded stream.

-Deflate64/Enhanced Deflate
+Deflate64

 Deflate64, specified by PKWARE, is a proprietary variant of Deflate.
 It's fundamentally the same algorithm.
-What has changed is the increase in dictionary size from 32 KB to 64 KB, an extension of the distance codes to 16 bits so that they may address a range of 64 KB, and the length code, which is extended to 16 bits so that it may define lengths of three to 65,538 bytes.
+What has changed is the increase in dictionary size from 32 KB to 64 KB, an extension of the distance codes to 16 bits so that they may address a range of 64 KB, and the length code, which is extended to 16-bit, so that it may define lengths of three to 65,538 bytes.
 This leads to Deflate64 having a longer compression time, and potentially a slightly higher compression ratio, than Deflate.
-Several free and/or open source projects support Deflate64, such as 7-Zip, while others, such as zlib, do not, as a result of the proprietary nature of the procedure and the very modest performance increase over Deflate.
+Several free and/or open source projects support Deflate64, such as 7-Zip, while others, such as zlib, do not, because the procedure is proprietary, and the performance increase over Deflate is small.

 Using Deflate in new software

 Implementations of Deflate are freely available in many languages.
 Apps written in C typically use the zlib library (under the permissive zlib License).
 Apps in Borland Pascal (and compatible languages) can use paszlib.
 Apps in C++ can take advantage of the improved Deflate library in 7-Zip.
-Both Java and .NET Framework offer out-of-the-box support for Deflate in their libraries (respectively, java.util.zip and System.IO.Compression).
+Both Java and .NET framework offer out-of-the-box support for Deflate in their libraries (respectively, java.util.zip and System.IO.Compression).
 Apps in Ada can use Zip-Ada (pure) or ZLib-Ada.